Dynamic game difficulty balancing: Uses in video games

-Madden NFL 09 introduces "Madden IQ", which begins with an optional test of the players knowledge of the sport, and abilities in various situations.
+Madden NFL 09 introduces "Madden IQ", which begins with an optional test of the player's knowledge of the sport and abilities in various situations.
 The score is then used to control the game's difficulty.

 In the match-3 game Fishdom, the time limit is adjusted based on how well the player performs.
 The time limit is increased should the player fail a level, making it possible for any player to beat a level after a few tries.

-In the 1999 video game Homeworld, the number of ships that the AI begins with in each mission will be set depending on how powerful the game deems the player's fleet to be.
+In the 1999 video game Homeworld, the number of ships that the AI begins with in each mission is set depending on how powerful the game deems the player's fleet to be.
 Successful players have larger fleets because they take fewer losses.
-In this way, a player who is successful over a number of missions will begin to be challenged more and more as the game progresses.
+In this way, a player who is successful over a number of missions will be challenged more and more as the game progresses.

 In Fallout: New Vegas and Fallout 3, as the player increases in level, tougher variants of enemies, enemies with higher statistics and better weapons, or new enemies will replace older ones to retain a constant difficulty, which can be raised, using a slider, with experience bonuses and vice versa in Fallout 3.
 This can also be done in New Vegas, but there is no bonus to increasing or decreasing the difficulty.

 The Mario Kart series features items during races that help an individual driver get ahead of their opponents.
 These items are distributed based on a driver's position in a way that is an example of dynamic game difficulty balancing.
 For example, a driver near the bottom of the field is likely to get an item that will drastically increase their speed or sharply decrease the speed of their opponents, whereas a driver in first or second place can expect to get these kinds of items rarely (and will probably receive the game's weaker items).
 The game's computer racers also adapt to the player's speed - slowing down when the leading player racer is too far behind the best computer racer, and vice versa - as the rival computer racers catch up to the player in first.